Usgupta/drauntie/README.md

 - Handles Singlish and expressive speech
 - Reliable API (unlike many experimental video services)
 - **Fallback strategy:** Audio generation if video fails

+#### 🎤 ElevenLabs - Custom Voice Cloning (The Secret Sauce!)
+**Why it's special:** We didn't just use text-to-speech - we cloned an actual Singlish aunty voice!
+- **Voice cloning:** Captured authentic Singaporean aunty accent and tone
+- **Prompt engineering:** Fine-tuned with custom prompts to add sass and personality
+- **Result:** Audio that sounds like a REAL aunty scolding you (not robotic TTS)
+- **Impact:** Makes audio messages shareable and memorable (family will laugh!)

+This is a key differentiator - most AI health bots use generic TTS.
+We have an authentic, cloned voice that matches our personality perfectly.

 #### 💾 Supabase - PostgreSQL on Steroids
 **Why it's special:** Real-time database with zero config